Mario-Code7/captsone-3-api/README.md

-# E-Commerce API and Site
+# Videogamestore E-Commerce API and Site

 This Capstone 3 project is a Spring Boot API for a simple e-commerce application.
 It allows users to manage products, shopping carts, profiles, and orders.